Places and Spaces: Mapping Science exhibit coming to Kennesaw State University

 Places & Spaces: Mapping Science will be on display in the Social Sciences Building Atrium on the Kennesaw Campus from November 4-15.
 Several events are planned to coincide with the exhibit:

-- Places & Spaces: Mapping Science Exhibit Opening Reception, Monday, November 4, evening (stay tuned for more details and specific time).
+- Places & Spaces: Mapping Science Exhibit Opening Reception, Monday, November 4, at 4:00 PM.

 - Geography Awareness Week event at the exhibit, Thursday, November 14 (stay tuned for more details and specific time).